Executive Assistant Agency vs Offshore Virtual Assistant: The Real Comparison for CEOs

 offshore-virtual-assistant-vs-agency

-For ongoing, context-dependent C-suite EA support, the agency model outperforms - once you account for costs that never appear on a platform invoice.
+The short answer: offshore VA services work well for defined, repeatable tasks where async delivery is acceptable and management overhead is absorbed by the CEO.
+For ongoing, context-dependent C-suite EA support, the agency model outperforms - once you account for costs that never appear on a platform invoice, and once you understand the difference between a task-taker and a proactive assistant.

 What is an offshore virtual assistant service?